Linus Pauling: Vietnam war activism

 During the 1960s, President Lyndon Johnson's policy of increasing America's involvement in the Vietnam War caused an anti-war movement that the Paulings joined with enthusiasm.
 Pauling denounced the war as unnecessary and unconstitutional.
 He made speeches, signed protest letters and communicated personally with the North Vietnamese leader, Ho Chi Minh, and gave the lengthy written response to President Johnson.
 His efforts were ignored by the American government.

 Pauling was awarded the International Lenin Peace Prize by the USSR in 1970.
 He continued his peace activism in the following years.
 He and his wife Ava helped to found the International League of Humanists in 1974.
 He was president of the scientific advisory board of the World Union for Protection of Life and also one of the signatories of the Dubrovnik–Philadelphia statement of 1974/1976.
 Linus Carl Pauling was an honorary president and member of the International Academy of Science, Munich, until the end of his life.

+Pauling was also a supporter of the Fair Play for Cuba Committee.

+Global activism

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt a Constitution for the Federation of Earth.